The client

 No new content.
 No link building campaigns.
 Just fixing what was already there.

 The ceiling broke.
 30% increase in organic traffic.
-But more importantly, Greetings Island started ranking #1 for the keywords that actually drive their business.
+But more importantly, Greetings Island started ranking number one for the keywords that actually drive their business.

 Most SEO advice for established sites is "create more content" or "build more links."
 But when a site already has great content and isn't ranking, the problem is usually structural.